About Dr. Sujuan Ba

 One of the Top 300 Women Leaders in Global Health

-Dr. Sujuan Ba currently serves as the President and Chief Executive Officer of the National Foundation for Cancer Research (NFCR) which is co-founded in 1973 by Nobel Prize Winner Dr. Albert Szent-Györgyi to advance cancer research to find cures for all types of cancer.
+Dr. Sujuan Ba currently serves as the President and Chief Executive Officer of the National Foundation for Cancer Research (NFCR) which was co-founded in 1973 by Nobel Prize Winner Dr. Albert Szent-Györgyi to advance cancer research to find cures for all types of cancer.

 At NFCR, Dr. Ba oversees the strategic direction and implementation of NFCR’s scientific funding, global strategic partnership & alliances, public fundraising, and financial planning.
 Under Dr. Ba’s leadership, NFCR has established a powerful network of cancer researchers in the United States, Europe, and Asia allowing NFCR-funded scientists to work collaboratively across disciplinary, institutional, and geographic boundaries, on a wide array of innovative basic and translational cancer research.
 Several major and impactful international collaborative programs emerge from this cross-institution collaborative approach.